|Cash and short duration bonds: high conviction

 - Equity markets have rallied significantly, discounting the positive news surrounding the approval of COVID-19 vaccines and a possible normalisation in the first half of 2021

-- 2021 earnings expectations seem optimistic but easy comparables should allow for a strong recovery.
-2022 consensus numbers appear more challenging
+- Earnings expectations seem optimistic but weak comparables should allow for a strong recovery.
+Next year’s consensus numbers look more challenging

 - Further out, market events have created an opportunity for those willing to take a longer term view and be selective